netdata/netdata/README.md

 Netdata is a "ready to use" monitoring solution.
 Prometheus and Grafana are tools to build your own monitoring solution.

-Netdata is also a lot faster, requires significantly less resources and puts almost no stress on the server it runs.
+Netdata is also a lot faster, requires significantly fewer resources and puts almost no stress on the server it runs.
 For a performance comparison check [this blog](https://blog.netdata.cloud/netdata-vs-prometheus-performance-analysis/).

 <details><summary>Click to see detailed answer ...</summary>
 &nbsp;<br/>&nbsp;<br/>

 First, we have to say that Prometheus as a time-series database and Grafana as a visualizer are excellent tools for what they do.

-However, we believe that such a setup is missing a key element: A Prometheus and Grafana setup assumes that you know everything about the metrics you collect and you understand deeply how they are structured, they should be queried and visualized.
+However, we believe that such a setup is missing a key element: A Prometheus and Grafana setup assumes that you know everything about the metrics you collect, and you understand deeply how they’re structured, they should be queried and visualized.

 In reality, this setup has a lot of problems.
-The vast number of technologies, operating systems, and applications we use in our modern stacks, makes it impossible for any single person to know and understand everything about anything.
-We get testimonials regularly from Netdata users across the biggest enterprises, that Netdata manages to reveal issues, anomalies and problems they were not aware of and they didn't even have the means to find or troubleshoot.
+The vast number of technologies, operating systems, and applications we use in our modern stacks makes it impossible for any single person to know and understand everything about anything.
+We get testimonials regularly from Netdata users across the biggest enterprises, that Netdata manages to reveal issues, anomalies and problems they weren’t aware of, and they didn't even have the means to find or troubleshoot.

 So, the biggest difference of Netdata to Prometheus, and Grafana, is that we decided that the tool needs to have a much better understanding of the components, the applications, and the metrics it monitors.

 - When compared to Prometheus, Netdata needs for each metric much more than just a name, some labels, and a value over time.
 A metric in Netdata is a structured entity that correlates with other metrics in a certain way and has specific attributes that depict how it should be organized, treated, queried, and visualized.
 We call this the NIDL (Nodes, Instances, Dimensions, Labels) framework.

   Maintaining such an index is a challenge: first, because the raw metrics collected do not provide this information, so we have to add it, and second because we need to maintain this index for the lifetime of each metric, which with our current database retention, it is usually more than a year.

-    At the same time, Netdata provides better retention than Prometheus due to database tiering, scales easier than Prometheus due to streaming, supports anomaly detection and it has a metrics scoring engine to find the needle in the haystack when needed.
+  At the same time, Netdata provides better retention than Prometheus due to database tiering, scales easier than Prometheus due to streaming, supports anomaly detection, and it has a metrics scoring engine to find the needle in the haystack when needed.

 - When compared to Grafana, Netdata is fully automated.
-Grafana has more customization capabilities than Netdata, but Netdata presents fully functional dashboards by itself and most importantly it gives you the means to understand, analyze, filter, slice and dice the data without the need for you to edit queries or be aware of any peculiarities the underlying metrics may have.
+Grafana has more customization capabilities than Netdata, but Netdata presents fully functional dashboards by itself, and most importantly, it gives you the means to understand, analyze, filter, slice and dice the data without the need for you to edit queries or be aware of any peculiarities the underlying metrics may have.

   Furthermore, to help you when you need to find the needle in the haystack, Netdata has advanced troubleshooting tools provided by the Netdata metrics scoring engine, that allows it to score metrics based on their anomaly rate, their differences or similarities for any given time frame.

-Still, if you are already familiar with Prometheus and Grafana, Netdata integrates nicely with them, and we have reports from users who use Netdata with Prometheus and Grafana in production.
+Still, if you’re already familiar with Prometheus and Grafana, Netdata integrates nicely with them, and we have reports from users who use Netdata with Prometheus and Grafana in production.

 &nbsp;<br/>&nbsp;<br/>
 </details>